Nobel winner Garcia Marquez, master of magical realism, dies at 87

 "A man of cosmic talent with the generosity of a child, a man for tomorrow," Castro once wrote of his friend.
 "His literature is authentic proof of his sensibility and the fact that he will never give up his origins, his Latin American inspiration and loyalty to the truth."

-The United States banned Garcia Marquez from visiting for years after he set up the New York branch of communist Cuba's official news agency and was accused of funding leftist guerrillas at home.
+The United States banned Garcia Marquez from visiting for a decade after he set up the New York branch of communist Cuba's official news agency and was accused of funding leftist guerrillas at home.

 "He captured the pain and joy of our common humanity in settings both real and magical.
 I was honoured to be his friend and to know his great heart and brilliant mind for more than 20 years," Clinton said on Thursday.